-Prerequisite: Initial Admission to the BEd program or BEd AD-Sec
+Prerequisite: Initial Admission to the BEd program or BEd AD-Sec Rotation: Every Winter

 A course designed to include a curriculum review, lesson planning and the writing of objectives, planning instruction, human relations and ethics, questioning techniques, instructional modes, classroom techniques, educational media, and the teacher as a professional.
-Micro-teaching, in-class activities, and field experiences are part of this course.
+In-class activities and micro-teaching are a part of this course.